Unified Offloading Decision Making and Resource Allocation in ME-RAN: Simulation

 \subsection{Setup}

 The simulation scenario is shown in Fig. \ref{mapfinal}, where there are $N=20$ UEs, each with one antenna and $L=20$ RRHs, each equipped with $K=2$ antennas.

 All the RRHs and UEs are assumed to be randomly distributed in a square area of coordinates [0, 2000] $\times$ [0, 2000] meters.
 The path and penetration loss are assumed as $p (d)=148.1+37.6\text{log}10(d)$, where $d$ (km) is the propagation distance.
 It is assumed that the small scale fading is independent circularly symmetric Gaussian process distributed as $\mathcal{CN}(0, 1)$.
-The noise power spectral density is assumed to be $-75\; \text{dBm/Hz}$ and the system bandwidth $B$ is set to 10 MHz.
+The noise power spectral density is assumed to be $-75\; \text{dBm/Hz}$ and the system bandwidth $B$ is set to 10 MHz, the maximum transmission power for each UE is set to 1W.
 Moreover, the computation resource in each UEs $f^L_{i,min}$ is $10^6$ cycles/s, while the maximum computation capacity for each mobile clone $f^C_{i,min}$ is $10^8$ cycles/s.
 The time slot $T_i$ is set to 1 s for all the UEs.
 Unless noted otherwise, each UE has the computing task to be completed, with the transmission data ${D_i, \;i \in \mathcal{N}}$ and has CPU cycles required ${F_i, \;i \in \mathcal{N}}$ randomly selected as shown in Table I.

-Next, we examine our proposed algorithm (i.e., \textbf{CAR}) and the low complexity algorithms (i.e., \textbf{CAR-P} and \textbf{CAR-D}), with the following solutions for comparison.
+Next, we examine our proposed algorithm (i.e., \textbf{CAR}) and the low complexity algorithms (i.e., \textbf{CAR-E} and \textbf{CAR-D}), with the following solutions for comparison.